pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 a labeled subset of the `80 Million Tiny Images
 <http://people.csail.mit.edu/torralba/tinyimages/>`_ dataset, containing 60,000
 32x32 color images in 10 categories.
 They are split into 50,000 training images and 10,000 test images.
-The number of samples are the same to :doc:`the MNIST example </tutorial/mnist>`.
+The number of samples are the same as in :doc:`the MNIST example </tutorial/mnist>`.
 However, the images here are a bit larger and have 3 channels.
 As we will see soon, the network is also larger, with one extra convolution and pooling and two local response normalization layers.
-It is recommended to read :doc:`the MNIST tutorial </tutorial/mnist>` first, as we will not repeat many details here.
+It is recommended to read :doc:`the MNIST tutorial </tutorial/mnist>` first, as we will not repeat all details here.

 Caffe's Tutorial and Code
 -------------------------

 Caffe's tutorial for CIFAR-10 can be found `on their website
 <http://caffe.berkeleyvision.org/gathered/examples/cifar10.html>`_.
 The code
-could be located in ``examples/cifar10`` under Caffe's source tree.
-The code folder contains several different definition of networks and solvers.
+can be located in ``examples/cifar10`` under Caffe's source tree.
+The code folder contains several different definitions of networks and solvers.
 The filenames should be self-explanatory.
 The *quick* files corresponds to a smaller network without local response normalization layers.
-And this is documented in Caffe's tutorial, according to which, produces around 75% test accuracy.
+These networks are documented in Caffe's tutorial, according to which they obtain around 75% test accuracy.

 We will be using the *full* models, which gives us around 81% test accuracy.
-Caffe's definition of the full model could be found in the file `cifar10_full_train_test.prototxt
+Caffe's definition of the full model can be found in the file `cifar10_full_train_test.prototxt
 <https://github.com/BVLC/caffe/blob/master/examples/cifar10/cifar10_full_train_test.prototxt>`_.
 The training script is